 Dr. Frederic Brewster Loomis spent his life and career within the community of Amherst College—first as a student (class of 1896), then as a dedicated teacher and scientist.
 Professionally, he was a vertebrate paleontologist, and conducted expeditions across the continental United States and in Native American nations.

-This collection is scheduled for digitization and description in year two (2019) of our Bicentennial project.
+This collection is scheduled for ingest into ACDC in year three (2020) of our Bicentennial project.

 For more information